 For road, rail or conveyor transport, separately describe in detail and illustrate the existing networks that would be used by the project.
+Provide separate maps of each transportation network at suitable scales with reference to major transport infrastructure features including intersections and bridges along any state-controlled road network/s, level crossings along any rail network/s, and waterway, road or rail crossings along any conveyor corridors.
 Describe and illustrate any stock routes potentially affected by the project.